Axidify/ai-dnd-rpg/docs/DOCUMENTATION_GUIDE.md

 ---

-*This document is a living guide.
-Add sections as patterns emerge.*
+*This document is a living guide for documentation instructions only.
+Implementation tracking belongs in DEVELOPMENT_PLAN.md.*